kcexn/FYP-Thesis-2018/README.md

 It connects in with a section in the introduction on OFDM so these two parts should make sense together as a whole.

-Generally speaking I'm aware that some of the figures are a bit dodgy.
-They're photo scans from texts.

 ## Wireless Channel Modeling